chzjuou/chzjuou.github.io/content/publication/journal-article2/index.md

 ---
-title: '把持物体のオントロジーを用いた未知物体の把持'
+title: 'Novel Object Grasping Using an Object Ontology'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - 陳浩
+- Hao Chen
-  - 清川拓哉
+- Takuya Kiyokawa
-  - 胡正涛
+- Zhengtao Hu
-  - 万偉偉
+- Weiwei Wan
-  - 原田研介
+- Kensuke Harada

 date: '2023-07-01T00:00:00Z'
 doi: 10.7210/jrsj.41.643